notesbytom/notesbytom/cisco-switch/catalyst_port-security.md

   * *You must enable Authentication, Authorization, and Accounting (AAA) and specify the authentication method list before enabling 802.1X.*
 * [`dot1x pae authenticator`][7]
   * REQURED for Switch to authenticate clients with RADIUS (802.1x)
   * This might NOT be required for MAB?
-PAE is for responding for dot1x messages on the port.
+PAE is for responding to dot1x messages on the port.
 * [`authentication port-control auto`][5]
   * Old command was `dot1x port-control ...`
   * REQUIRED for RADIUS auth on port.